United States Savings Bonds: Series I

-Common terms
+The highest the fixed rate has ever been is 3.60%, set on May 1, 2000, for bonds issued for the following six months.
+The highest inflation rate was 4.81%, set on May 1, 2022, for the six-month period that followed.

+Terms

-For both types, bonds must be held for 12 months, but Treasury has the authority to waive the holding period for bondholders residing in areas of natural disaster.
+Series EE bonds and Series I bonds have a life of 30 years and cease accruing interest after maturity, but they can be redeemed any time after 12 months from purchase.
+Treasury has the authority to waive the 12-month holding period for bondholders residing in areas of natural disaster.
 There is a penalty of three months' interest if they are redeemed before five years.
 Tax on the interest can be deferred until the bond is redeemed.
+Interest on redeemed bonds is subject to federal income tax but not state or local income taxes.

-The annual purchase limit for electronic Series EE and Series I savings bonds is $10,000 for each series; this limit applies to both purchases and bonds received as gifts (except that bonds received as a beneficiary do not count against the limit).
-For paper Series I Savings Bonds purchased through IRS tax refunds the purchase limit is $5,000, which is in addition to the online purchase limit.
+The annual purchase limit for electronic Series EE and Series I savings bonds is $10,000 for each series.
+This limit applies to both purchases and bonds received as gifts (except that bonds received as a beneficiary do not count against the limit).
+For paper Series I Savings Bonds purchased through IRS tax refunds the purchase limit was $5,000, in addition to the online purchase limit.

 Individuals who own either type of bond must have a Social Security number and be either a United States citizen, a legal United States resident, or a civilian employee of the United States regardless of country of residence.
 Trusts, estates, corporations, partnerships, and other entities may own Series EE bonds if they have a Social Security Number or Employer Identification Number.
 Trusts and estates may own Series I bonds in some cases.